 We are asked regularly about the benefits of Marketing Action Plan (MAP) development.
 Because this process is so specific to each individual destination, we began offering a free hour of MAP consulting to 3 DMOs each month.
-During one such consultation with a +/- 1,000 room destination that has strong occupancy by business travelers and contractors during the week, the discussion naturally turned to how they could increase their leisure traveler visitors during the weekends to grow overall occupancy levels.
+During one such consultation with a +/- 1,000 room destination that has traditionally had strong occupancy by business travelers and contractors during the week, the discussion naturally turned to how they could increase their leisure traveler visitors during the weekends to grow overall occupancy levels.
 But, since they are a smaller destination, they have limited lodging options to offer leisure visitors and they have limited funds with which to attract them.
 Our suggestion: get granular.

 While most clients are aware that digital marketing firms can get granular with their technology (we certainly do), DMOs often fail to identify and then actively guide their digital marketing providers to segment their target markets in granular ways.
 The Marketing Action Plan development process digs deeply into your occupancy trends, any available research, your first-hand knowledge, and ideally leverages your stakeholder’s insights into your destination to help identify granular opportunities for incremental growth.
 And by more fully understanding the occupancy growth opportunities of your destination combined with what attracts visitors to your destination, you can get more granular with your marketing efforts.

 Start by segmenting your primary MAP target groups into specific persona subsets.
 Most often this involves defining several subsets of leisure travelers, but this approach will also work for several other target groups depending on the offerings of your destination.

 For your reference, below are two examples of very specific leisure traveler subsets identified during MAP development assignments we have completed recently for different destinations.
 In these cases, we proposed very granular (both affordable and effective) marketing processes for each of these subsets: